 The JPB must file General Order (GO) 88B forms for each modified grade crossing for approval by the CPUC; these plans are developed in conjunction with the local jurisdictions.
 The JPB reports that the CPUC has issued all GO 88B permits.
+The PCEP will send a GO-88 Form G to the CPUC once all required modifications are completed in a jurisdiction.
 The FRA does not approve the crossings but has both regulatory and enforcement authority if the crossings do not perform as required by its regulations.